astreum/whitepaper/README.md

-# Astreuos: A Next Generation Blockchain for Apps, Storage and Compute
+# Astreum: A Next Generation Blockchain for Apps, Storage and Compute

 Roy Okello